Have you done the test, seen the doctor, and confirmed you’re pregnant? Congratulations!

-- Tablets are not too large and shaped to be easy to swallow.
+- Tablets are designed to be easy to swallow.

 - Some find the tablets taste metallic.

-Flavored with blueberries, this liquid supplement from Blue Iron is suitable for vegans and vegetarians, and good for expectant moms.
-The recommended daily dosage of 15 milliliters will supply 25 mg of iron.
+Flavored with blueberries, this liquid supplement from Pure Encapsulations is suitable for vegans and vegetarians and is an excellent option for expectant moms.
+The recommended daily dosage of 15 milliliters will supply 25 milligrams of iron.

-This product is certified vegan, non-GMO, gluten-free, and is made from natural plant products.
-It is delivered in a single capsule, which measures just less than 1 inch.
-Although this is fairly large, it will slide down quite easily with a glass of juice or water.
+This product is certified vegan, non-GMO, gluten-free, and made from natural plant products.
+It is delivered in a single capsule, measuring less than 1 inch.
+However, if you find these too hard to swallow, you can break the capsules open and add the contents to a glass of juice or water.

-As well as 22 mg of plant-based iron, it also contains vitamins B12 and C, and folates.
+As well as having 22 milligrams of plant-based iron, it also contains vitamin B12, vitamin C, and folates.
 It is easily digested and does not upset your stomach.

 I particularly like that it also contains probiotics and enzymes, which can help support digestive health.
-They help the good bacteria in your stomach and help with diarrhea or constipation (source).
+They help the good bacteria in your stomach and help prevent diarrhea or constipation (2).

 - Made from organic natural plants and fruits.

-- Can be opened and added to juice or water.
+- You can open the capsules and add to juice or water.